Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/epic/epic-magic-items-1.md

 *Caster Level:* 23rd; *Prerequisites:* Craft Magic Arms and Armor, Craft Epic Magic Arms and Armor, *holy word; Market Price: +*8 bonus.

+### Icy Blast
-**Icy Blast:** On command, an icy blast weapon is sheathed in icy cold (though this deals no damage to the wielder).
+On command, an icy blast weapon is sheathed in icy cold (though this deals no damage to the wielder).
 On any hit, this cold washes over the creature struck, dealing +3d6 points of bonus cold damage.
 On a successful critical hit it instead deals +6d6 points of